trdiaz/exam2/problem-1/README.md

 Assuming Alex and Lee play optimally, return True if and only if Alex wins the game.

-## Step-1: Defining problem and solution recursively
+## Step-1: Defining the problem and solution recursively

-## Step-2: Dynamic Programming
+A recursive approach to this problem is to find

+## Step-2: Utilization of sub-problems to solve a global problem

-## Step-3: IDEAL and Duke 7
+## Step-3: IDEAL and Duke 7 implmentation